j3ys5k/ineedtoponder/content/meditation-foundational-skills.md

 ## Purpose of This Article

 *Meditation is a vast subject, and most people come into it sideways without much foundational knowledge.
 They encounter a lot of roadblocks really fast, and then they become overwhelmed and don’t know what to do.
 This article attempts to tackle some of the key foundational concepts and skills you need to have a better grasp on starting a basic practice.
 These skills can be applied to any style.
 It also shows some of the basic roadblocks and how to avoid them.
 It's everything I wish I had known starting out.*

 ## A Basic Framework

 Let’s make sure we’re on the same page with our definition of meditation and what it’s doing.
 There’s a ton of different styles of meditation, but most of them revolve around a few key things.
 You have a conscious awareness of some kind.
 And in front of that awareness, a theater of thoughts, emotions, sensations and visualizations are happening all the time.
 The real you is that awareness, not all the things appearing in the theater before it.

-### Thoughts vs Thinking
+### Thoughts vs. Thinking

 Thoughts can come in the form of words, speech, images, or a myriad of other sensations which in turn are usually triggering emotions.
 In particular there is an endless bubbling of thoughts that occur all the time called the “inner dialogue”.
 Sometimes it’s a monologue and talking at you, other times you may be interacting back with it.
 The problem with the inner dialogue is 99.9% of the time it’s not useful.
-It is usually full of judgement, repetative, and not adding anything positive or productive.
+It is usually full of judgement, repetitive, and not adding anything positive or productive.
 Because your subconscious mind will automatically  buy into and emotionally react to every piece of that constant chatter, it eats up an incredible amount of energy.

 Most of the time “thinking” just involves us going round and round in pointless loops with the inner dialogue.
 We often aren’t aware how we’ve gotten lost and caught up in it and we have very little ability to stop it.